mattmart3/ABPS/tedproxy/README.md

 ## Android
-The following steps are known to be working, at the time of writing, for the Google Nexus 5 with Android 6 Marshmallow.
+The following steps are known to be working, at the time of writing, for the LG Nexus 5 with Android 6 Marshmallow.

 ### Prerequisites
 You will need some Android tools such as ``adb`` and ``fastboot``.
 In debian like